Captain Zenneth A. Pond Emerging Alumni Award

 In June of 1941, Pond enlisted in the Marines, and seven months later found a permanent home as a “Bulldog” of Squadron VMF-223.
 On Aug.
 24, 1942, the Bulldogs became the first squadron to base out of Guadalcanal.
 Over the next 12 days, Zenneth Pond brought down a total of six enemy fighters, thus achieving the status of “fighter ACE.”
 LIFE Magazine highlighted the courage of “the fighting 223,” making particular mention of Zenneth Pond.
 On Sept.
 10, 1942, after just 17 days on the island, Pond took off in an F4F-4 to repel yet another Japanese air raid.
 He and three other pilots opposed 46 enemy planes; his aircraft disappeared during the dogfight, and Lt.
 Pond was never seen again.
 Pond was granted a posthumous promotion to Captain and was awarded the Navy Cross for “extraordinary heroism and distinguished service in the line of his profession.”

 What is a hero?
-Jackson Junior College alumni, Dr. Douglas Benn ’55, answers this question when asked about his uncle, Second Lieutenant Zenneth Arthur Pond: “You lead a life of outstanding example; you’re honest; you take on new adventures, striving to learn more.
+Jackson Junior College alumni, Dr. Douglas Benn ’55, answers this question when asked about his uncle, Captain Zenneth Arthur Pond: “You lead a life of outstanding example; you’re honest; you take on new adventures, striving to learn more.
 You exhibit goodwill.
 You have good humor.
 You must like people and ultimately have a desire to make things better.
 Uncle Zenny dedicated his short life to serving others.
 He was my hero.”